Ank4n/Popular-Movies/README.md

 # Popular-Movies

 Made as part of Udacity's Android Nanodegree Program.
-The Repository has two branches corresponding to two stages of the project.
+The repository has two branches corresponding to two stages of the project.
 The app uses themoviedb.org api to fetch movie data.

 ##Stage-II
 - Displays movies in a grid